makrai/notes/jurafsky19-slp2-ch15-unification.md

 ```

 * the use of feature structures allows us to both
-  * preserve the core set of grammatical categories and o
+  * preserve the core set of grammatical categories and
   * draw distinctions among members of a single category
 * features can also have other feature structures as their values
   * bundle a set of feature-value pairs together for similar treatment